Other-People-UCSD/docs/docs/calla-lily/04-schema.md

 as well as special frontmatter options that are defined further in special functions

 * Theme
-  * To display the default post theme in light mode or dark mode.
+  * If a work is meant to be viewed in light mode or dark mode, force the theme to it.
 * Content Warning
-  * Warns the reader with an overlay of sensitive triggers.
+  * Warns the reader with an overlay mentioning the sensitive triggers.

 ### Usage in Next.js